fastfetch-cli/fastfetch/README.md

 Try `fastfetch -l /path/to/logo`.
 See [logo documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Logo-options) for detail.

+### Q: Fastfetch runs in white and black on shell startup.
+Why?

+This issue usually happens when using fastfetch with `p10k`.
+There are known incompatibility between fastfetch and p10k instant prompt.
+The p10k doc clearly states that you should NOT print anything to stdout after `p10k-instant-prompt` is initialized.
+You should either put `fastfetch` before initialization of `p10k-instant-prompt` (recommended)

+You can always use `fastfetch --pipe false` to force fastfetch running in colorful mode.

 ### Q: I want feature A / B / C. Will fastfetch support it?

 Fastfetch is a system information tool.
 We only accept hardware or system level software feature requests.
 For most personal uses, I recommend using `Command` module to detect it yourself, which can be used to grab output from a custom shell script: